 Van Gogh was an outsider and a misunderstood man.
 His extraordinary talent for painting and drawing was overshadowed by his nonconformity and mental illness.
 For many of his contemporaries, he was a failure.
 Only through art did he feel liberated to express his thoughts and emotions, and share his fierce passion for the beauty of nature and humanity.

-Theo was Van Gogh’s (only) trusted friend and lifelong support, both financially and emotionally.
-It was touching to witness the close bond and the brotherly love between Van Gogh and Theo through their letters.
+Theo was Van Gogh’s trusted friend and lifelong support, both financially and emotionally.
+It was deeply moving to witness the close bond and the brotherly love between Van Gogh and Theo through their letters.

 (Vincent in 1872 at the age of eighteen.
 Source: www.vangoghmuseum.nl)